dbmcclain/Astronomy/README.md

 ```
 While the following functions for precession still exist in the code body, the use of **RADEC** and **TO-RADEC** feels much more natural.
 This new method automates proper motion corrections, good long-term Precession, decent Nutation to better than 1 arcsec, and Aberration (which can be up to ±20 arcsec annual variation).
 Initial tests show agreement to within 1 arcsec in apparent position against various other sources.

 What this study has shown is that, for purposes of telescope pointing, you really can't neglect Nutation and Aberration.
-Without these two corrections, you could be off by as much as 1/2 arcmin on the sky, even afer correcting gross precession, depending on where you are looking.
+Without these two corrections, you could be off by as much as 1/2 arcmin on the sky, even after correcting for gross precession, depending on where you are looking.
 Catalogs need mean positions, but pointing needs apparent positions.
 ___

 **prec** _RA-ang Dec-ang &optional to-epoch from-epoch => RA_ang, Dec_ang_